 The primary responsibility for administering this regulatory program is assigned to local governments.
-Local governments have done so through the mechanism of shoreline master programs, adopted under rules established by the Department of Ecology (DOE), that establish goals and policies that are implemented through use regulations.
+Local governments have done so through the mechanism of shoreline master programs, adopted under chapter 173-26 WAC, that establish goals and policies that are implemented through use regulations.
 No substantial development is permitted on the state's shoreline unless a permit is obtained from the local jurisdiction.
-DOE has adopted new shoreline master program guidelines, chapter 173-26 WAC, effective January 17, 2004.
-For background regarding the adoption of these new guidelines, see DOE's Shoreline Master Program Guidelines Home.
-Cities and counties are required to update their shoreline master programs to be consistent with the new guidelines according to a schedule adopted under 2003 legislation (SSB 6012).
-See also DOE's Shoreline Master Program Update Schedule page.
+For background regarding the adoption of these guidelines, see DOE's Shoreline Master Program Guidelines.

 - Dep't of Ecology v.
 City of Spokane Valley, 167 Wn.
 App.
 952, review denied, 175 Wn.2d 1015 (2012) - Owner-noncommercial use exemption